esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 Multiple handlers may be registered for the same hook.
 The last argument, 50, is the sequence number of this handler in the handler chain.
 The higher the number, the later in the sequence the handler will be executed.
-It's reasonable to keep this number small (e.g. in the range 0-100), though there's no real limit other than the size of the integral type in the Erlang VM.
+It's reasonable to keep this number small (e.g. in the range 0-100), though there's no real limit other than the size of the integer type in the Erlang VM.

 ## Unregistering handlers